Chondria/SiB/docs/from-transaction-to-block.md

 ![Extrinsic lifecycle](../Images/extrinsic_lifecycle.png)

-Moving along with the previous section, we may have a clue that extrinsics contain information that the runtime could use to effect some changes to the storage of the chain.
+Moving along from the previous section, we may have a clue that extrinsics contain information that the runtime could use to effect some changes to the storage of the chain.

-The changes are executed by the node that received the request, which is usually a non-validating full node.
+The changes are executed by the node that received the request, which is usually a validating full node.
 The data changes are recorded and used to construct a block proposal.

-This section provides a high-level overview of how extrinsics get processed by a node and lays more groundwork for subsequent sections
+This section provides an overview of how extrinsics get processed by a node and lays more groundwork for subsequent sections.

 The process involved in an extrinsic life cycle is described extensively in substrate [doc](https://docs.substrate.io/learn/transaction-lifecycle/#validating-and-queuing-transactions)